 It makes us ripe for scams.
 I would count myself as digitally savvy, but even I was caught out in this instance.

 With the rise and prevalence of scammers, legitimate organisations must do more to keep their customers safe, especially during the pandemic.
-Sure the agent on the call wanted to make sure they were really speaking to me, but at the same time, they exposed me to vulnerabilities.
+Sure, the agent on the call wanted to make sure they were really speaking to me, but at the same time, they exposed me to vulnerabilities.
 If customers get into the habit of providing personal information on the phone for inbound calls, they also risk being duped by scammers.

 How might we… provide better authentication with financial services companies or others who want us to pass security checks before talking to us?

-The organisation could use a form of 2-factor authentication to help keep their customers safe.
+The organisation could use a form of 2-factor authentication to help keep its customers safe.
 For example, the agent could provide the customer with a code they can enter into their banking app, which would then return another code they can read back to the agent to satisfy the agent’s security checks.
 That way, both parties would know they are who they say they are.